Network and Statistics

 In 2009, DOT's strategic plan laid out the accelerated goal of doubling bicycle commuting between 2007 and 2012 and tripling it by 2017.
 The City reached the goal of doubling bicycle commuting in 2011, a year early.

 DOT conducts regular bicycle counts on all roadways crossing 50th Street in Manhattan, plus the Hudson River Greenways, the Staten Island Ferry at Whitehall, and the Queensboro, Williamsburg, Manhattan and Brooklyn Bridges.
 The counts began in 1980 and have been conducted annually since 1984.
 Learn more DOT Cycling counts DOT has collected some useful background facts on ridership statistics in New York City

 The NYC Cycling Risk Indicator describes changes in cyclist safety over the past decade while accounting for the increase in bicycle use in New York City.
 The decrease in the Cycling Risk Indicator from 369 in 2000 to 100 in 2011 represents a 73% decrease in the average risk of a serious injury experienced by commuter cyclists in New York City.
 Learn more about the Cycling Risk Indicator (pdf)

 Bicycle Crash Data

 As required by Local Law 13 of 2011, DOT compiles the total number of bicycle crashes reported by city agencies.
-The Bicycle Crash Data report contains information on crashes involving only bicycles, between bicycles and motorized vehicles, and between bicycles and pedestrians has been collected for the first reporting period of October 1 through December 31, 2011.
+The Bicycle Crash Data report contains information on crashes involving only bicycles, between bicycles and motorized vehicles, and between bicycles and pedestrians.
 This data includes the number of injuries resulting from such crashes and is grouped by borough and by police precinct.
-Download the Bicycle Crash Data report (pdf) Download the 2011 Bicycle Crash Data report (pdf), covering October 1, 2011 through December 31, 2011
+Download the 2012 Bicycle Crash Data report (pdf) Download the 2011 Bicycle Crash Data report (pdf), covering October 1, 2011 through December 31, 2011